 St. John's Wort for Depression

-St. John's wort is an herbal supplement that has been the subject of extensive debate.
-There is some evidence that it can fight mild depression, but two large studies have shown it is ineffective against moderately severe major depression.
-St. John's wort can interact with other medications you may be taking for medical conditions or birth control.
-Talk to you doctor before taking this or any other supplement.
+St. John's wort is an herbal supplement that has been found to be a potential help for mild depression, but two large studies have shown it is ineffective against moderate or severe depression.
+Also, St. John's wort can interact poorly with other medications.
+It is therefore important to ask a doctor before taking this or any other supplement.

 Pets for Depression

 While loving pets cannot take the place of psychotherapy and medication in treating depression, these family members can be helpful for many people who suffer from mild depression.
 Pets relieve stress by providing love and companionship.
 Research shows that animal-assisted therapy can also decrease agitation that often goes with depression.

 Since loneliness often accompanies depression, having good relationships and social support can be an important part of recovery from this illness.
 Joining a support group, either in person or online, having regular contact with loved ones, or joining a club can help ward off becoming socially isolated.
 Spiritual connectedness, either with other people at a place of worship or just believing in a power bigger than oneself, can help decrease depression as well.